List of Pani Poni Dash! episodes

 This article lists the episodes from the anime series Pani Poni Dash! which aired in Japan on TV Tokyo between July 4, 2005 and December 26, 2005.
+It mainly follows child prodigy Rebecca Miyamoto, an MIT graduate newly hired as a homeroom teacher at Peach Moon Academy, where she deals with the antics of the Class 1-C students during everyday school life.
 Each episode ends with a still image drawn by Japanese illustrators of anime, manga, and visual novels; these are listed below as endcards.
 The anime has since been licensed by United States based company Funimation in North America and ADV Films in the United Kingdom.
 King Records subsidiary Starchild has the video and music rights for the anime.
 A special OVA was released with DVD box set containing the anime series, on April 15, 2009.
 Funimation released a complete DVD box set on March 10, 2009.
 On October 26, 2010, Funimation re-released the complete series as a part of their Super Amazing Value Edition line-up.